-Whatever size or shape garden you have, you can create a contemporary style by following these three rules:
+Whatever size or shape garden you have, you can create a contemporary style following these three rules:

 - Crisp, clean design lines with geometric forms